Anna-12-Mer/love-meter/README.md

 # love-meter

-Love calculator • Calculate love percentage  the Love Meter project is a fun and interactive application that calculates a "love" score from a survey.
+#Love_calculator • Calculate love percentage
+#The Love Meter project is a fun and interactive application that calculates how much love from a survey .